deroneriksson/python-wsi-preprocessing/docs/index.md

 files exist in subdirectories, they will also be displayed in the list of available slides.

+If this viewing application is installed on a server that also hosts the whole-slide image repository, this offers a convenient mechanism for users to view the slides without requiring local storage space.

 **OpenSlide Available Slides**<br/>
 ![OpenSlide Available Slides](images/openslide-available-slides.png "OpenSlide Available Slides")